2019 RFL Women's Super League: Grand final

 Leeds completed a league and cup double with 20–12 victory over Castleford in the Grand Final on 11 October 2019.
 In a game televised live on Sky Sports Castleford took an early advantage with two tries in the first five minute; the scorers being Maisie Lumb and Lacey Owen.
 Leeds pulled a try back through Abby Eatock and these were the only points of the first half with the half-time score being 8–4 to Castleford.

 In the second half, it was Leeds who proved to be the stronger side with three tries in close succession, two for 16-year old winger Fran Goldthorp and one for Elle Frain.
 Leeds captain Courtney Hill converted two of the tries to give Leeds a 20–8 lead.
 Kelsey Gentles did score a late try for Castleford to make the score 20–12 but it was too late for Castleford to catch up.

+End of season awards

+Courtney Hill (Leeds Rhinos) was named as the Woman of Steel at the end of season awards.